Himangshu Dutta: Journey as musician

 Before reaching his teenage, Himangshu Dutta started singing Brahmasangeet and Bhajan in different local functions at Comilla.

-In the year 1922 Himangshu Dutta composed music for a song whose lyric was written by his classmate Subodh Purkayastha (subodh purkayastha er gaan).
+In the year 1922 Himangshu Dutta composed music for a song whose lyric was written by his classmate Subodh Purkayastha.
 Himangshu sang the song in a function of his school.
 The duo, Himangshu and Subodh, later gave the Bengali audience a vast number of super-hit songs.

 In 1923 Rabindranath Tagore visited Comilla and the young boy sang Rabindrasangeet in a public function in front of Rabindranath Tagore.
 Rabindranath appreciated it very much.

 Beside having a deep interest in music composition, Himangshu Dutta was an avid notation writer from the very young age.
 He wrote notations for various musicians including Atulprasad Sen and Rabindranath Tagore.
 Maestros like Pankaj Kumar Mullick also mentioned this in his writing.

 In 1928, Himangshu met singer Dr. Sudhamadhab Dutta.
 Next year, Dr. Dutta sang two songs composed by Himangshu at All India Radio, Kolkata.
 This is possibly the first occurrence at which Bengali audience got the taste of Himangshu Dutta over radio.
 From this point onwards, Sudhamadhab continued singing "Himangshu Dutta-er Gaan", broadcast by All India Radio every Sunday.

 In the year 1931 Gramophone Company of India released the first record based on the composition of Himangshu Dutta.
 The artist was Haripada Roy.
-In the same year, the company also published another record from its HMV division where Sati Devi was the singer, and Himangshu emerged as a star in the history of so-called modern Bengali songs.
+In the same year, the company also published another record from its His Master's Voice division where Sati Devi was the singer, and Himangshu emerged as a star in the history of so-called modern Bengali songs.

 Himangshu started using both Indian classical music and western harmony to bring a complete new type of music in the history of Bengali music composition.
 Beside composing music for basic Bengali, Ghazal, and Ragapradhan, he also composed music for a number of Bengali as well as Hindi film songs.
 In the year 1934, he entered the world of film industry through the film called "Taruni".
 In the next ten years he worked as composers in many Bengali as well as Hindi films.